akyparfait/akyparfait/README.md

 - 🎨 Skilled in **Python | HTML, CSS, and JavaScript**.
 Next stop: **C#**!
 - 🎓 Currently studying **Systems Analysis and Development** in college.
 - 🔰 I am studying **BlockChain** and its branches.
-- 🎀 I like Scrum projects
+- 🎀 I like Scrum projects and annotations with LateX

 ---